Birdheezy/METARMap2.0/README.md

 ## Community involvement
 I hope people find this project and collaborate on it.
 I'm not here to make money as this is a passion project.
 Please submit bug reports and feature requests!
 If you notice anything wonky in the code, let me know!

+## Sunrise/Sunset Automation
+The system can automatically calculate and adjust LED brightness based on actual sunrise and sunset times for your location.
+Simply select your city from a dropdown list, and the system will:
+- Calculate sunrise and sunset times daily
+- Automatically adjust LED brightness at sunrise (bright) and sunset (dim)
+- Handle seasonal changes automatically
+- Support major US cities across all time zones

 # Software Install instructions
 ## Setup.sh